tarotez/sortpipe/README.md

 9. Click copy_behavior.bat.
 It copies behavioral data (EDfiles and Info) in MNAME_DAQ (for example Z:\\prut.lab\\MNAME_DAQ) to forStabilityAnalysis//sessionXX.
 It also generates three directories elc_01plx, EDfiles, and Info in D:\\forStabilityAnalysis/sessionXX.

-10. From Matlab, execute MNAME_programs_updated\\sortUtils\\MergePlx2EDs to merge spike trains and behavioral data to generate files in the directory, plxMergeEDfiles.
+10. From Matlab, execute sortUtils\\MergePlx2EDs to merge spike trains and behavioral data.
+The output will be in the directory, plxMergeEDfiles.

 11. Merge data by executing the following commands on a command line interface.
 The lines generate forStabilityAnalysis_MNAME\\sessionXX\\plxMergeEDfiles.
 The final "\\" of the first argument is required.